vexeye/vex/README.md

 ### Coupling

-In Vexx there are two ways of coupling blueprints.
+In vex there are two ways of coupling blueprints.

 - **Strict** via blueprint parent inheritance
 - **Loose** via blueprint dependency composition